Canada: Cartel Regulation

 Enforcement of Canadian competition law, particularly in relation to cartel enforcement, continues to benefit from a high degree of international cooperation.
 Indeed, such cooperation appears to have strengthened over the past several years, particularly through the auspices of the International Competition Network.
 There is an especially close working relationship between the Bureau and antitrust authorities in the US and the EU.

-Canada has signed 36 Mutual Legal Assistance in Criminal Matters Treaties (MLATs) with other governments, including the US, the UK, Germany, France, Italy, Australia and South Korea.
+Canada has signed 36 mutual legal assistance treaties (MLATs) with other governments, including the US, the UK, Germany, France, Italy, Australia and South Korea.
 The MLATs provide that either signatory to the treaty can request certain assistance of the other party.
 This assistance can include executing searches and seizures, taking evidence, locating or identifying persons and serving documents.

 Recent enforcement activities